tlwilliams895/gis-devops/docs/_sources/walkthroughs/elasticsearch2/index.rst.txt

        }
    }'

 This gives us two points, we could use to draw a box around all of the stadiums.
-It's not very useful in this context because it's just a box covering the majority of the continental United States, and some of Canda.
+It's not very useful in this context because it's just a box covering the majority of the continental United States, and some of Canada.
 However, it could be more useful to visualize the area of each division.

 .. sourcecode:: console
    :caption: geobounds